dnmfarrell/berrybrew/doc/Create a Release.md

 ## Prepare a Branch for the Next Release Cycle

+Execute `perl dev/release_cycle.pl`, which will:

-- Check out the updated `master` branch: `git checkout master`
+  - Check out the `master` branch

-- Ensure it's up-to-date: `git pull`
+  - `git pull` to ensure it's up-to-date

-- Locally, create a new branch: `git checkout -b vx.xx`
+  - Locally create a new branch named vX.XX (where X.XX is the bumped version number)

-- Update the `Version()` method in `src\berrybrew.cs` file with the new version
+  - Updates the version in the `Version()` method in `src\berrybrew.cs` file

-- Add the following to the `Changes` file:
+  - Updates the `Changes` file with a new version section

-    - `x.xx UNREL`

-- Commit the changes:
+  - Commits the changes

-    - `git commit -a -m "bumped to ver x.xx`

-- Push the new branch to Github:
+  - Pushes the new branch

-    - `git push -u origin vx.xx`

 ## Updates for the Next Release

 - Check out the version branch: `git checkout vx.xx`